itscaleb/itscaleb.github.io/_posts/2013-10-17-does-that-object-need-behavior.markdown

 Almost all the classes were taught in Java.
 Do you ever still have nightmares about your college days?
 I do.
 Nightmares with the professor at the front of the room shouting "Put getters and setters around all your member variables!"

-I also have nightmares a lot worse that I don't want to get into.

 Flash forward a few years and now I'm mostly working in C#.
 Not a whole lot has changed, except instead of getters and setters
 C# developers use 'properties.'
 It's basically got the same purpose which is to provide some sort of interface to the internal state of the object.